jac307/documentation-Estuary/Tutorials/English-Version/Languages/CineCer0-Intro.md

 Write the following and press play (shift+return/enter or click on the play button)

 + `text "This is my intro text"` = this line will visualize the text inside quotation marks.
-The text will appear at the middle of the screen.
+The text will appear in the middle of the screen.

 <img src="imgs/cinecero-02.png" width="600">